kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 Fake nodes are simple to set up, easy to restart if broken, and mocked networking makes development testing very straightforward.
 To boot a fake Kinode for development purposes, use the `kit boot-fake-node` tool.

-`kit boot-fake-node` downloads the OS- and architecture-appropriate Kinode core binary and runs it without co.osting to the live network.
+`kit boot-fake-node` downloads the OS- and architecture-appropriate Kinode core binary and runs it without connecting to the live network.
-Instead, it co.osts to a mocked local network, allowing different fake nodes on the same machine to communicate with each other.
+Instead, it connects to a mocked local network, allowing different fake nodes on the same machine to communicate with each other.
 `kit boot-fake-node` has many optional configuration flags, but the defaults should work fine:

 ```bash